mz-zarei/PSI-model/README.md

 - Computes conflicting speeds in the crossing areas
 - Computes the probability of a crash being fatal in the crossing areas
 - Computes the probability of a crash being severe injury in each area a,b,c,d
+- Computes the pedestrian risk index for the crossing

 To Do:
-- Computes the pedestrian risk index for the crossing
+- Implement the program on real Intersection
+- Perform Sensitivity Analysis